tekst tekst tekst tekst tekst tekst tekst tekst tekst tekst tekst

 Two memories of one mother's death, room 3

-One of five installations made of handmade paper with different scents and materials associated with specific memories and rituals, which co-exists with books and video.
+One of the five olfactory installations made of handmade paper with different scents and materials associated with specific memories and rituals, which co-exists with books and video.

 ROOM 3